 Amidst his language of division, DnA decided to explore the social and environmental impacts of several large infrastructure projects underway in California: among them, a contested high speed rail network; a wildlife crossing over an 8-lane freeway; a retrofit of the LA River that promises both benefits and challenges to the poor communities it runs through; and a planned continuation of a freeway.

-We found that Californians are connected, and divided by its bridges and walls; and that a bridge for some people can be a wall to others.
+We found that a bridge for some people can be a wall to others.

 Freeways link communities while splitting others; a bullet train connects tech workers north and south but severs a farming region; low-income Angelenos who’ve long lived in the shadow of a barren LA River now fear the “green gentrification” that is coming with a beautified flood control channel.